GaianHelmers/O3DEIntensivesResources/Setup VSCode/Troubleshooting.md

 # Troubleshooting

+### VSCode Project Doesn't have CMAKE tools.
+Restart vscode after you place the .vscode files.

+## CMakePresets.json has error
+Add the project to the Project Manager

+## Configure target only says "Add a New Preset..."
+Add the project to the Project Manager

 ### Issue with "Using the wrong generator"
 Run the "Reconfigure Build" task. (ctrl+shift+b > Reconfigure Build > Continue Without...)